-At December 31, 2016 and December 31, 2015, our repurchase reserve associated with our residential loans and MSRs was\$5 million and \$6 million, respectively, and was recorded in Accrued expenses and other liabilities on our consolidated balance sheets.
-We received 59 repurchase requests during the year ended December 31, 2016 and 79 during the year ended December 31, 2015.
-During the years ended December 31, 2016, we recorded a reversal of repurchase provision of\$1 million that was recorded in Mortgage banking activities, net and MSR income (loss), net on our consolidated statements of income and had charge-offs of \$0.1 million.
-During the years ended December 31, 2015 and 2014 we recorded repurchase provisions of \$3 million and \$2 million, respectively, that were recorded in Mortgage banking activities, net and MSR income (loss), net on our consolidated statements of income, and had charge-offs of zero and \$0.1 million, respectively.
+At both December 31, 2017 and December 31, 2016, our repurchase reserve associated with our residential loans and MSRs was\$5 million and was recorded in Accrued expenses and other liabilities on our consolidated balance sheets.
+We received 17 repurchase requests during the year ended December 31, 2017 and 59 during the year ended December 31, 2016.
+During the years ended December 31, 2017, 2016, and 2015, we repurchased one loan, one loan, and zero loans, respectively.
+During the years ended December 31, 2017 and 2016, we recorded \$0.3 million and \$1 million of reversals of repurchase provisions, respectively, that were recorded in Mortgage banking activities, net and MSR income (loss), net on our consolidated statements of income and had charge-offs of \$0.2 million and \$0.1 million, respectively.
+During the year ended December 31, 2015 we recorded a repurchase provision of \$3 million that was recorded in Mortgage banking activities, net and MSR income (loss), net on our consolidated statements of income, and had no charge-offs.